-In certain situations, other tax-deferred savings options may be available:
+In certain situations, other tax-deferred saving options may be available:

-You're a business owner or self-
+You're a business owner or selfemployed.

-employed.
 You may be able to set up a plan that allows you to make much larger contributions than you could make to an employer-sponsored plan as an employee.
-You might not have to make 2015 contributions, or even set up the plan, before year end.
+You might not have to make 2016 contributions, or even set up the plan, before year end.
 SEP plans, for example, generally may be set up as late as the due date (including extensions) of your business's income tax return for that year.

-Your employer doesn't offer a retire-
+Your employer doesn't offer a retirement plan.

-ment plan.
 Consider a traditional IRA.
-You can likely deduct your contributions, though your deduction may be limited if your spouse participates in an employersponsored plan.
-You can make 2015 contributions as late as April 18, 2016.
+You can likely deduct your contributions, though your deduction may be limited if your spouse participates in an employer-sponsored plan.
+You can make 2016 contributions until the April 2017 income-tax-return-filing deadline for individuals.
 Your annual contribution limit (see Chart 4) is reduced by any Roth IRA contributions you make for the year.